dizhaky/ZepCloud/apps/azure-rag-setup/TEAMS_CALENDAR_CONTACTS_COMPLETE.md

-# 🎉 TEAMS, CALENDAR & CONTACTS INTEGRATION - COMPLETE!
+# 🎉 TEAMS, CALENDAR & CONTACTS INTEGRATION - COMPLETE

 **Date:** October 18, 2025
 **Status:** ✅ 100% COMPLETE AND TESTED

 ---

-## 🎊 ALL INTEGRATIONS COMPLETE!
+## 🎊 ALL INTEGRATIONS COMPLETE

 Successfully enabled access to **ALL** Microsoft Teams, Calendars, and Contacts for **ALL USERS** in your M365 tenant!